Forty acres and a mule: Tidewater Virginia

 Many blacks who had settled on property surrounding Hampton were forced to leave by various means.
 These included Johnson's aggressive restoration policy, Black Codes passed by the Virginia legislature, and with vigilante enforcement by returning Confederates.
 Union troops also forcefully evicted settlers, sometimes provoking violent standoffs; many blacks came to trust the Freedmen's Bureau no more than they did the Rebels.
 In 1866 Tidewater's refugee camps were still full, and many of their residents were sick and dying.
 Relations with Northern and Southern whites had become violently hostile.
 The whites (military occupiers and local residents) agreed on a plan to deport the freedpeople back to their counties of origin.

 After the turbulence of restoration, land ownership steadily increased.
 Hampton already had at least some black landowners, such as the family of American Revolutionary War veteran Caesar Tarrant.
 In 1860, about eight free Negroes owned land in Hampton.
 By 1870, approximately 121 free Blacks owned land in the area.
 Those who owned land before the war expanded their holdings.

-Some of the blacks in Hampton formed a community land trust called Lincon's Land Association and purchased several hundred acres of surrounding land.
+Some of the blacks in Hampton formed a community land trust called Lincoln's Land Association and purchased several hundred acres of surrounding land.
 Land for the Hampton Institute (later Hampton University), was acquired from 1867 to 1872 with assistance from George Whipple of the American Missionary Association.
 Whipple also helped to sell 44 individual lots to black owners.

-Many freedpeople could not afford to purchase land immediately after the war, but earned money in jobs outside farming such as fishing and oystering.
+Many freedpeople could not afford to purchase land immediately after the war but earned money in jobs outside farming such as fishing and oystering.
 Black land ownership thus increased even faster (though not for everyone) during the 1870s.
 In Charles City County, three-quarters of black farm workers owned their own farms, with an average size of 36 acres.
 In York County, 50% owned their farms, which averaged 20 acres.
-(Statedwide, the number of landowners was high, but the average size of land was only 4 acres.)
+(Statewide, the number of landowners was high, but the average size of land was only 4 acres.)
 These relatively small farms, on relatively poor land, did not generate enormous profits.
 However, they did constitute a base of economic power, and blacks from this region held political office at a high rate.

 Survivors of the camps also achieved a high level of land ownership and business success in the town of Hampton itself.